argoproj/argo-cd/docs/developer-guide/extensions/proxy-extensions.md

 If provided, the headers list will be added on all outgoing requests for this service config.
 Existing headers in the incoming request with the same name will be overriden by the one in this list.
+Reserved header names will be ignored (see the [headers](#incoming-request-headers) below).

 #### `extensions.backend.services.headers.name` (*string*)
 (mandatory)